kraglik/kraft/README.md

 `kraft.nn` provides a `Module` class.
 Every neural network built with `kraft` must inherit this class.
 `kraft.nn` also provides some basic layers, such as `Linear`, `Conv2d`, `MaxPool2d`, and `AvgPool2d`.

+## Automatic Differentiation

+Kraft uses chain rule under the hood.
+There's a simplified implementation of this rule in the `_overview/one_file_framework.py` file, Kraft mostly follows ideas expressed in that file.